 Ms. Yoko Hatta has extensive experience in international accounting firms and great insight into international taxation and other matters.
 This insight is highly regarded both internally and externally.
-In June 2022, Ms. Hatta was appointed as an Outside Director of the Company so that she could use this knowledge at the Company.
-She has been actively engaged since her appointment and has made a great contribution, particularly in the areas of global affairs, finance & accounting, legal affairs, and risk management.
-Although Ms. Hatta has not been involved in the management of companies except by becoming an outside director or outside corporate auditor, for these reasons, the Nomination Committee has nominated her as a Director candidate and believes that she will be able to faithfully carry out her duties as an Outside Director.
+Since her appointment as an Outside Director of the Company in June 2022, she has utilized this knowledge to make significant contributions, particularly in the areas of global affairs, finance & accounting, legal affairs, and risk management.
+For these reasons, the Nomination Committee has nominated her as a Director candidate with the expectation that she will continue to make meaningful contributions to the Board of Directors, particularly in the areas described above.
+Furthermore, although Ms. Hatta has not been involved in corporate management in the past other than as an outside director or outside corporate auditor, the Nomination Committee believes that she will be able to faithfully carry out her duties as an Outside Director.

-5 Reappoint ent Outside Independent ------------- ------------- -------------
+5 Reappointment Outside Independent --- --------------- --------- -------------